ARTIFICIAL INTELLIGENCE ADDS VALUE TO AUSTRALIAN LAND & PROPERTY MARKET

 Value Australia builds on two years of pilot work across metropolitan Sydney and Brisbane through the award-winning RAISE project which has developed a range of Automated Valuations Models (AVMs).
 Value Australia will develop on this base to produce a national suite of data and software products over the next three years.
 Pilot work has also allowed users to rapidly test the impact of new infrastructure development to determine the potential land valuation changes of this infrastructure within minutes.
 Multiple scenarios can be rapidly created and compared, further-allowing decision makers to validate consulting reports.

-UNSW Professor of Urban Science, Chris Pettit, is leading the Value Australia project, which received almost $3 million in funding from the Federal Government through the Cooperative Research Centre’s Projects Grants program.
+UNSW Professor of Urban Science, Chris Pettit, is leading the Value Australia project together with FrontierSI, which received almost $3 million in funding from the Federal Government through the Cooperative Research Centre’s Projects Grants program.

 Organisations are now engaging with Value Australia to discuss:

 - Accurate decision ready models based on large data assets and experienced modellers;